medcelerate/parallel-cluster/README.md

 EFS is used for storing home directories.

+S3FS installed on the master node only to allow copying of data from s3 into the work directories.

 #### Compute Instance Type

-We must use intel processors, BWA has an issue running on any AMD processors (noted by a in the instance name)
+We must use intel processors, BWA has an issue running on any AMD processors (noted by the letter a in the instance name).

 Since we use spot instances to reduce cost as aws batch we need to select an instance type that has low interruption.